emard/esp32blesynscan/README.md

 # ESP32 blesyncscan

+Micropython ESP32, ESP32S3, ESP32C3 Bluetooth Low Energy (BLE)
+Motor server, WiFi Motor Server and USB-WiFi Motor Client for SynScan Pro on Windows, Linux, Android.
-Arduino ESP32 Bluetooth Classic and Bluetooth Low Energy UART bridge for SynScan Pro 2.5.2.
+Arduino ESP32 Bluetooth Classic UART bridge for SynScan Pro under Wine on Linux.
-UART 3.3V TTL is connected to SkyWatcher Virtuoso 90 Heritage mount.
-Works for android, linux and windows.
+UART 3.3V TTL is connected to SkyWatcher Virtuoso 90 Heritage or Virtuoso GTi mount.

-ESP32S3 USB-C port can be used as direct USB-SERIAL to the mount when BLE is not connected.
-On linux it works great.
+ESP32C3 USB-C port can be used as direct USB-SERIAL on PC connected to Motor over wire or remote USB-SERIAL over WiFi.

-On android it connects but it is unreliable.
+Do not use this to upgrade Motor firmware.
+Motor firmware should be upgraded over wire using USB-SERIAL UART 3.3V TTL based on PL2303 or FT232R chip.

 # Install

 Currently "micropython" directory contains latest developent to install continue with README.md there.

 "esp32/btblesynscan" supports both Bluetooth
 Classic and Bluetooth Low Energy on ESP32.